-X. Safety Statements
+17. Health & Safety Statements

-You should familiarise yourself with the School Safety Statement available on the Psychology Local web pages and get to know the layout of the entire School as soon as possible, taking note of the various points of exit which you might use in the event of a fire.
-Fire drills are held from time to time, Lisa Gilroy is the School's Safety Officer and there are also a number of appointed School Fire Wardens also.
+Students are expected to familiarise themselves with the School Safety Statement available on the Psychology Local web pages and get to know the layout of the entire School as soon as possible, taking note of the various points of exit which you might use in the event of a fire.
+Fire drills are held from time to time, Lisa Gilroy is the School's Safety Officer, and there are also a number of appointed School Fire Wardens also.
 Please inform the School's Safety Officer or Fire Wardens of any potential sources of danger or problems of safety which you may notice.

 We have had a number of security problems in the past, from full-scale burglaries to daytime theft of personal effects.
 To comply with regulations, by order of the Board, during lecture terms the School is closed to undergraduates from 5.45 pm, including the School computer lab, except when there is scheduled teaching or where special arrangements have been made.
 Please note that it is against the law to smoke in a public building such as the School.
+In line with the prohibition of combustible cigarettes in all indoor areas, the use of e-cigarette indoors is also prohibited.

 Eating and drinking are also not allowed in the School (excepting designated areas and official receptions).